diku-dk/futhark/docs/language-reference.rst

 the input parameters of the ``main`` function and for the return type of functions used to ``map``.

+Apart from declaring a function with the keyword ``fun``, it can also be declared with ``entry``.
+This means that if the Futhark program is compiled as a library instead of an executable program, that function will be exposed as an entry point.
+Any function named ``main`` will always be thus exposed, whether it is declared with ``entry`` or not.

 Type aliasing
 ---------------